wakib1004/devops-learning/Docker/notes/notes.md

 Distroless image is a minimalistic image that will hardly have any packages except what is required.
 For example: a python distroless image would only have a python runtime.

+Benefit - Higher security (for example: compared to python runtime images, these only have python runtime, so it doesn't even have basic shell commands like find, ls and curl, so unlikely to be exposed security threats that are related to OS vulnerabilities)

-They can be found on Github.
+The distroless images can be found on Github.

 ---